bmchtech/blog/content/post/porting_d_to_gba.md

 of course, one of my projects i embarked on right after getting gba_dlang to a functioning state was porting the entire duster codebase from C to D. today, [duster](https://github.com/redthing1/duster) is written entirely in D, save for a couple files.

-with this work, anyone can now program in D for the gba! need a starting point? a good way is to just clone duster and strip it down to the bare minimum, then build your own project using that skeleton. that should provide a fully functioning project for your own gba project in dlang.
+with this work, anyone can now program in D for the GBA! need a starting point? a good way is to just clone duster and strip it down to the bare minimum, then build your own project using that skeleton. that should provide a fully functioning project for your own GBA project in dlang.